 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Key Questions Why am I special?
+How can I see in the dark?
+Is the grass starting to grow?
+What are the wonders of Tyldesley?
 What happens in autumn?
-How can I see in the dark?
 Why are babies wonderful?
-Is the grass starting to grow?
-What comes out of What are the wonders of Tyldesley? an egg?
-Key Learning All About Me Dark and Light Spring Our Town Tyldesley Autumn Celebrations New Life EYFS Statements Begin to make sense of their own life story and family's history.
+What comes out of an egg?
+Key Learning All About Me Autumn Dark and Light Celebrations Spring New Life Our Town Tyldesley EYFS Statements Begin to make sense of their own life story and family's history.
 Can imitate actions and events from own family and cultural background.
 Can talk about own immediate history and things they can remember have happened in their lives. talk about significant events in their own experience.
 Describes special times or events for families and friends.
 Can talk about some of the things they have observed such as plants and animals, natural and found objects.
 Developing an understanding of growth, decay and changes over time.
 Can talk about how they have grown and changed since birth.
 Notices detailed features of objects in their environment.
 Can talk about the different buildings in their local environment and the purpose they serve e.g our home and school.